 Guardianships are also administered by probate divisions of district courts and previously by county probate courts.
 A court can establish guardianships when a minor or an incompetent adult holds property requiring oversight and management.
 They are usually initiated under the terms of a will or upon the petition of a family member.
 A guardian is generally required to post bond, and is accountable to the court for the management of property entrusted to him.

-Utah law provides for the adoption of minor children (Utah Code 1953, Title 78B Section 101-145, "Utah Adoption Act").
+Utah law provides for the adoption of minor children (Utah Code § 78B-101-145, "Utah Adoption Act").
 According to law, the child, the adopting adult, and other persons whose consent is necessary must appear before the district court or provide written consent.
 When the court is satisfied that adoption is in the best interest of the child, it issues an adoption decree.
 Typically adoption records have been kept with probate records.
 Utah adoption records are sealed by law for 100 years.
 For more information about access to adoption records see the Adoptions Research Guide.

 Probate records generated by Utah District Courts typically also include records of adoptions and may include other miscellaneous cases such as incorporation dissolutions and name changes.